FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 4. Rename the downloaded file to `server.jar`.

-5. Open the dashboard and navigate to the File Manager.
+5. Open the Dashboard and navigate to the File Manager.

 6. Delete all content of the File Manager and upload the server.jar file.